CUBEkid04/vsScarlett-public/art/readme.txt

-Thank you for downloading the VS. Scarlett Full Week mod for Friday Night Funkin' The only official download for this mod is on GameBanana.
+Thank you for downloading the Scarlett Weeks mod for Friday Night Funkin' The only official download for this mod is on GameBanana.
 If you downloaded this anywhere else, you may be at risk!